When you need to push through and keep going

 Julia Aziz

 PS–If you’re giving a lot of energy and attention to other people or to the world in general, I’d love to support you in making space for your own emotional release and spiritual renewal.
-Our online group still has discounted introductory rates for those who start within the next few weeks, before October 15th (just set up a screening call to get started).
 Here’s a recent comment about Release & Empower from FB: “It’s absolutely phenomenal!
 I highly recommend it to anyone who is considering.
 You will find yourself saying, “This is exactly what I needed!”
-It’s flexible, affordable, and some truly authentic and compassionate women would love to welcome you in.
+If you can’t join the group, but you know you need help making space to feel, here’s a little book to support you: When You’re Having A Hard Time: The Little Book That Listens.

 Would you like to connect more?
 You can sign up for my newsletter and receive monthly reflections as well as information about upcoming offerings.